ckeditor/ckeditor5/docs/features/index.md

 ## Using CKEditor&nbsp;5 features

-Most of the features are easily accessible from a {@link features/toolbar highly configurable toolbar} (in fact there are {@link features/blocktoolbar two of those}) offering buttons and dropdowns you may arrange the way you need.
+Most of the features are easily accessible from a {@link features/toolbar highly configurable toolbar} (in fact, there are {@link features/blocktoolbar two of those}) offering buttons and dropdowns you may arrange the way you need.
 This is aided by dedicated feature toolbars in many cases.
 Plenty of actions can also be executed with {@link features/keyboard-support keyboard shortcuts}.
-And the whole user interface comes with a {@link features/ui-language multitude of translations} and it supports RTL languages.
+The whole user interface comes with a {@link features/ui-language multitude of translations} and it supports RTL languages.

 ## CKEditor&nbsp;5 WYSIWYG editor features and functions